puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/userassist.md

 - `alt_drive` Expects a single character value.
 Will use an alternative drive letter when parsing `UserAssist`.
 This configuration is **optional**.
 By default artemis will use the `%systemdrive%` value (typically `C`)
+- `resolve_descriptions` Enable folder description GUID lookups.
+Artemis will attempt to parse the SYSTEM hive to lookup folder descriptions.
+This configuration is **optional**.
+Default is **false**.

 # Output Structure